TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 Here is an example of relying on formatting to convey meaning: An instructor provides a paragraph for their students to read.
 In the paragraph certain words are in bold: The students are to make note of these words and do something with them.
 (Maybe study their definitions because they'll be on a test?)

-If we look at the HTML for the paragraph, we will see that the bolded words use the `<strong>` element.
+If we look at the HTML for the paragraph, we find that the bolded words use the `<strong>` element.
 In other words, bold is not applied purely through formatting (though it can be).
 However, screen readers typically do not indicate when an element is bolded this way.
 There are several formatting options content creators can use that create meaningful HTML elements.
 Three examples are bold (`<strong>`), italics (`<em>`), and code (`<code>`).
 (TODO: Make sure people will understand code in this context.
 I know it's a standard formatting option in markdown, but I'm not sure about rich text editors.)

 In the above example, how could the instructor make the content more accessible?
 One option would be to include a list of all the important words at the end of the paragraph.